 280 miles (450 km)

-M48 Patton - American production main battle tank on which some Magach models are based on.
+M48 Patton - American made main battle tank, basis for some Magach models.

-M60 Patton - American production main battle tank on which some Magach models are based on.
+M60 Patton - American made main battle tank, basis for some Magach models.

 Magach 6A (6 Alef) - Based on M60A1; modernized.